adamsilver/fdpb/01-a-registration-form.md

 Every form control that accepts user input needs an auxiliary `<label>`.
 The submit button (with `type="submit"`) doesn't need a label because it's `value` attribute acts as one and doesn't take input from the user.

 The label describes the form control which is important because without one, sighted users won't understand what they need to type.
-Similarly, visually-impaired users may use a screen reader.
-When a screen reader encounters an input without a label, it can only announce ‘text box’.
-Clicking a label sets focus to the input too.
+Visually-impaired people may use screen readers.
+When a screen reader encounters an input without a label, it can only announce ‘text box’ which is meaningless.
+Also, browsers will set focus to the input, when clicking its label.
 This increases the size of the hit area, which is especially useful for motor-impaired users.

 ![Hit area](.)